 Note: You must review risk assessments every year.
 They also need reviewing any time there are significant changes to the ship or to working activities.

 Chapter 1 of the 'Code of safe working practices for merchant seamen: consolidated edition 2017/18' has the basic requirements for risk assessments on board ships.

 The 'Merchant Shipping and Fishing Vessels (Health and Safety at Work) Regulations 1997' has the requirements for risk assessments on merchant ships.

 You can download all risk assessment forms for ships at sea on the Maritime and Coastguard Agency website.

-Health and Safety on Board Ships and for Ship Workers
+Health and Safety at Sea, on Board Ships, and for Ship Workers